 RAF Calshot

-This was another single, Type 'F' Admiralty Seaplane Shed.
+This was also a single Type 'F' Admiralty Seaplane Shed.

 This is roughly where it would have been where a 'G' Shed sat.